scrabbletank/farhome-rules/rulesdoc.md

 When casting an Arcane spell you may cast a second copy of the spell, using twice the mana but costing no additional AP.
 The spells must have different targets, and creatures can only be affected by one of the two spells when their area of effect overlaps.
 You use a single spellcasting roll for both spells, adding 1 Terrible die to your roll.

 #### Potent Curses
-*Requires Witch or Coven Witch, 3 Willpower*
+*Requires Witch or Coven Witch, 3 Willpower, 8th Level*

-Curses you cast last for 7 days instead of 1.
+Curses you cast last until dispelled.
 If you only target a single creature with a curse, add a superior die to the spellcasting roll.

 #### Powerful Enchantments